flightaware/Tcl-bounties/README.md

 ## Upgrade the scotty extension

-* $1000 to update Scotty to modern Tcl Extension Architecture (TEA) build standards, compilling properly under FreeBSD, Debian and macOS, with stub support.
+~~* $1000 to update Scotty to modern Tcl Extension Architecture (TEA) build standards, compilling properly under FreeBSD, Debian and macOS, with stub support.~~

+Status: bounty conditions met by @jorge-leon

-* $1000 to fix bugs in Scotty's UDP stuff -- "configure/cget" of config vars working and configured host and port to be used if not specified in "send".
+~~* $1000 to fix bugs in Scotty's UDP stuff -- "configure/cget" of config vars working and configured host and port to be used if not specified in "send".~~

+Status: bounty conditions met by @jorge-leon

 ## ~~Support for SO_REUSEPORT on server sockets~~